 Many variables will affect this, including how often you change majors, and how motivated you are to take classes.
-But there are some basic things that you can do to increase you chances of finishing in 4 years (or less, even!).
+There are some basic things that you can do to increase your chances of finishing in four years.

 - Meet with your advisor during advising times

-- Check the university's undergraduate catalog to make sure that you take your classes in order, fulfilling the prerequisites for higher-level courses
+- Check the university’s online bulletin to make sure that you take your classes in order, fulfilling the prerequisites for higher-level courses

-- Be sure to apply for graduation!
-Check with the Registrar's office calendar for the deadline.
-It's generally the second month of the semester.
+- Apply for graduation.
+Check with the Registrar’s office calendar for the deadlines

-A graduation audit is a document that compares your current academic record with the requirements for your major.
-The Dean's office will automatically generate one when you have completed at least 90 hours, normally the semester before you graduate.
+A senior check is a document that compares your current academic record with the requirements for your major.
+The Dean’s office will automatically generate one when you have completed at least 85 hours (normally the semester before you graduate).
 This will identify any problems that can be resolved by you and your advisor before graduation.
-It's also a good idea to make sure that the paperwork has been completed for any substituted courses before the audit is done.
+It is also a good idea to make sure that the paperwork has been completed for any substituted courses before the audit is done.

 How do I apply for scholarships?

-The appropriate forms are located in the department office, in Walker Hall.
-You can find more info about scholarships, including deadlines, on the scholarship page.
+Students can find more information about scholarships, including deadlines, on the scholarship page.

-Advisers are assigned to new majors by the department.
-You should receive an email from the department welcoming you to the department when you declare communication as your major.
-In this email, you will be notified who your adviser is.
-If you lose this information, you can call either the department office (262-2221) or the Registrar (262-2050) to get the name of your adviser.
+Advisors are assigned to new majors by the department.
+Students receive an email from the department welcoming you to the department when you declare communication as your major.
+In this email, students will be notified who the advisor is.
+If you lose this information, you can check your DegreeWorks, call the department (828-262-2221) or the Registrar’s Office (828-262-2050) to get the name of your advisor.

 How can I change advisors?

-If you wish to have a different adviser than the one assigned to you by the department, you will need to do the following:
+If you wish to have a different advisor than the one assigned to you by the department, you will need to do the following:

-- Secure the consent of the faculty member that you want to be your adviser.
+- Secure the consent of the faculty member that you want to be your advisor.

-- Have that faculty member notify the Department Staff that they have agreed to be your adviser.
+- Have that faculty member notify the Department Staff that they have agreed to be your advisor.

 How do I know which Program of Study to use?

-You can use any checksheet equal to or more recent than the first year you attended ASU.
-So, for example, if you first attended ASU in the fall of 2009, you can use the checksheets for 2009-10, or 2010-11, but you cannot use the checksheet from 2002-3.
+You can use any program of study equal to or more recent than the first year you attended Appstate.
+For example, if you first attended Appstate in the Fall of 2012, you can use the programs of study for 2012-13 or 2013-14, but you cannot use the checksheet from 2009-10.
 Links to the current checksheets can be found on the Majors page.